 - Mix together dry ingredients in a large bowl.

 - Pour wet ingredients into your mixing bowl and use a pastry blender to combine all ingredients together.
-(Using your pastry blender will make sure you don’t over-mix!)
+(Using your pastry blender will make sure you don’t over-mix!
+Do NOT use a spoon; this will over-mix the dough.)

-- Gently fold in the raspberries until they’re mixed evenly throughout the sticky dough.
+- Gently fold in the raspberries until they’re mixed evenly throughout.
+(Most of them will get smooshed (that’s ok).

-- On a floured surface, form dough into a circle that is roughly an inch thick all around and cut into eight slices, just like you would a pie!
+- On a floured surface, form dough into a circle that is roughly an inch thick all around and cut into 8 slices, just like you would a pie!
+(Dough should be a bit crumbly.
+If it gets too warm, cool in fridge for 15-20 minutes.)

-- Place separated slices onto a parchment-lined baking sheet (or use a silicone mat).
-Bake for 12 – 15 minutes.
+- Place separated slices onto your prepared baking sheet.
+Bake for 12 – 15 minutes until they start to turn golden brown.

 Serving Suggestions